On this page:

 NZ IFRS RDR for for-profit entities, or PBE standards RDR for most public benefit entities

-- Licensed MIS managers (in respect of the manager’s own
+- Licensed MIS managers (for the manager’s own

 - financial statements)